Dalat City - Flowers, Food and Crazy Mazes

 When looking for somewhere to stay we would recommend concentrating on the areas around the central market, this way you should be within walking distance of all the town’s attractions.

-Backpacker hostels
+Backpacker hostels in Dalat

-For those backpackers looking for a hostel with good sociable vibes we were recommended Mr Peace Backpacker’s House or the top rated place on hostelworld; Mooka’s Home.
+For those backpackers looking for a hostel with good sociable vibes we were recommended either Mr Peace Backpacker’s House or the top rated place on hostelworld; Mooka’s Home.
 Both are a short walk into town and have dorms and private rooms on offer for reasonable hostel prices.

 Budget guest house (our recommendation)

 For us, we love staying in small guesthouses and found an absolute gem in the back alleys of Da Lat - The Lovely House.
 We had a massive double bedroom with a small balcony and great private bathroom, all for around £9.00 ($11.32) a night!
 It was down a quiet alley just off of a road chock full of great places to eat.
-The guest house also offered scooter rental at 150,000 (£4.65 or $5.85) a day, this appeared to be standard price across Da Lat.
+The guest house also offered scooter rental at 150,000 VND (£4.65 or $5.85) a day, this appeared to be standard price across Da Lat.
 Lovely House was well named, we can highly recommend this as a great place to stay.
 Book a stay here.

 A large red double bed sits on in a room next to a dresser in the Lovely House Guesthouse, Da Lat Vietnam